MarioVilas/thetick/README.md

 ## Media

-The Tick has been referenced in the following 44Con presentation by Daniel Romero and Mario Rivas:
+An early version of The Tick has been referenced in the following 44Con presentation by Daniel Romero and Mario Rivas:

 [![](http://img.youtube.com/vi/plu7U0Sq9HQ/0.jpg)](http://www.youtube.com/watch?v=plu7U0Sq9HQ "Office Equipment: The Front Door To Persistence On Enterprise Networks - D. Romero and M. Rivas")